Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aOsUEy25oPQ.md

 # [May 3rd, 2022 Livestream](../2022-05-03.md)
 ## Q&A: Will Recipes get a do-over before 1.0?
 https://www.youtube.com/watch?v=aOsUEy25oPQ
-This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: What is the likelihood of lower-Tier Recipes getting a rebalance?](./yt-aDrQRQAtoAs.md) [https://www.youtube.com/watch?v=aDrQRQAtoAs](https://www.youtube.com/watch?v=aDrQRQAtoAs)
+This question was possibly duplicated with a more recent answer: [June 7th, 2022 Livestream Q&A: What Recipes are you looking for to rebalance, if any?](./yt-9Mhn8S_U0DE.md) [https://www.youtube.com/watch?v=9Mhn8S_U0DE](https://www.youtube.com/watch?v=9Mhn8S_U0DE)

 ### Topics